ThyagoFRTS/aws-lex-kommunicate-middleware/README.md

 # Kommunicate AWS-Lex Middleware

 This middleware serves as a bridge between Kommunicate, a customer support platform, and AWS Lex V2, a natural language understanding service.
-The project addresses the limitation of Kommunicate's integration with AWS Lex, which lacks support for Brazilian Portuguese language configuration.
+The project addresses the limitation of Kommunicate's integration with AWS Lex, which lacks support for other non deafult Kommunicate language list, like Brazilian Portuguese language configuration.

 ## Purpose